TraeDungy/Script-Speech/README.md

 # Script-Speech

 Voice-first scriptwriting assistant project.
 The repository now contains a Next.js (App Router) prototype for **Voice Script Studio**, aligning with the [development blueprint](docs/voice-script-studio-development.md).
+Only the web surface exists today—mobile clients are not yet implemented.
 The app ships three main experiences:

 - **Marketing landing + FAQ**: Server-rendered marketing site that pulls copy from Supabase when configured and falls back to local JSON payloads.
 - **Studio prototype**: Early product shell with onboarding, voice chat, and script document scaffolding.